15 Garment Costing Terms Used in Apparel Industry

 Email: [email protected]

-Garments costing is very important in garments merchandising.
+Garments or apparel or clothing costing is very important in garments merchandising.
 Garment merchandisers done this job by negotiating with the buyer.
 During garments costing, there are a lot of garments costing terms have come in consideration which are mentioned in this article.

 Garments Costing Terminology Used in Garment Export Import Business: